-This Randomized controlled trial study done in Department of Surgery, Bahawal Victoria Hospital, Bahawalpur after getting permission from Hospital Ethical Review Board.
+This Randomized controlled trial study done in the Department of Surgery, Bahawal Victoria Hospital, Bahawalpur after permission from Ethical Review Board.
 Total 88 patients with acute anal fissure, 30-70 years of age of both genders were selected.
-Patients with abdominal malignancy as the result of secondary hemorrodoids, hypotonic sphincter and anorectal deformity, ,underwent previous anal dilatation, proctitis, fugax and fissure ,abscess ,hemorrhoids, anorectal surgery, previous anal sphincterotomy, perianal sepsis and proctalgia were excluded.
+Patients with abdominal malignancy as the result of secondary hemorrodoids, hypotonic sphincter and anorectal deformity, underwent previous anal dilatation, proctitis, fugax and fissure abscess, hemorrhoids, anorectal surgery, previous anal sphincterotomy, perianal sepsis and proctalgia were excluded.
 In group A patients, lateral internal sphincterotomy with open technique was done.
 Patients in group B were undergone manual dilatation of anus under general anesthesia.
-Patients were followed post-operatively by the researcher himself for assessment of post-operative pain and final pain score was noted at 10th day post-operatively.
+Patients were followed post-operatively by the researcher himself for assessment of postoperative pain and final pain score was noted at 10th day postoperatively.